tomjoht/tomjoht.github.io/_restapicourse/docapis_new_endpoint_to_doc.md

 Until this point, you've been acting as a developer with the task of integrating the weather data into your site.
 The point was to help you understand the type of information developers need, and how they use APIs.

 Now let's shift perspectives.
-Now you're now a technical writer working with the weather API team.
+Now you're now a technical writer working with the Mashape weather API team.
 The team is asking you to document a new endpoint.

+{{note}} For this exercise, you could equally document a new endpoint for the Aeris Weather API, but since that API is already quite robust, we'll keep it simple and work with the more minimalist Mashape weather API.{{end}}

 ## You have a new endpoint to document
 {{activity}}